openlibhums/memory-alpha/copy/timeline.md

 - Mauro Sanchez joins the OLH tech team as Senior Publishing Technologies Developer, bringing expertise in publishing and technical architecture.

 ### 2019
 - OLH migrates its journals from Ubiquity Press to Janeway.
 The OLH tech team rapidly develops new features to meet the needs of a growing community of publishers using Janeway.
-They begin a hosted service, securing OLH’s long-term sustainability, supplemented by ongoing investments from library members.
+They begin a hosted service, which helps secure OLH’s long-term sustainability.

 ### 2020
 - F1000 Research, an open research publishing platform, is acquired by Taylor & Francis – part of Informa plc, a British-based media group valued at over £3 billion.
 This commercialises a previously community-owned infrastructure.